Do you love taking analog black and white photos? Then it's time for you to put on your rose-colored glasses.

 Filter doesn't have to be expensive to get great moody results as you can see in the pictures above.
 But as always there is a wide range from low-budget to very expensive color filters.
 It depends on your purpose and budget.

 I have different kinds of filters like the simple red plastic filter for the HOLGA or a set of circular color filters to screw onto the front of your lens.
 Like the ones I used for the tulip photo series.
 For these you have to look for the correct filter size depending on your lens.
-Consider to take a bigger filter size and use step-up ring adapter.
+Consider taking a larger filter size and using a step-up ring adapter.
 With this you can use the filters for different lenses.

 Gelatine filters (see link below) are a great low-cost alternative and a good starting point for experimenting with color filters.
-I have some in different sizes and they can be easily pressed on the lens or put on an UV-filter.
+I have some in different sizes, and they can be easily pressed on the lens or put on a UV-filter.

 Keep in mind: exposure compensation

-Finally if you haven't used a color filter before you should give them a try.
+If you've never used a color filter before, you should finally give it a try.
 Start with a cheap set and experiment with them to see what you get before committing more money to high-quality color filters.
 As I have shown with not so expensive filters you can get also very moody pictures and set accents in your black and white photography.

 So, put on your rose-colored glasses from time to time and enjoy taking photos!